dasunsucharith/expense-tracker/user_guide.md

 1. Open `/` and choose **Login** or **Register**
 2. After logging in you will arrive at `/dashboard`
 3. Use the navigation bar to visit the expenses, budgets, reports or profile pages

+### Adding an Income
+1. Click the "Incomes" tab in the navigation menu
+2. Click the "Add Income" button
+3. Fill in the income details (amount, type, date, description)
+4. Provide an additional source when choosing "Other"
+5. Click "Save Income"

 ### Adding an Expense
 1. Click the "Expenses" tab in the navigation menu